F0lak/dm_open_ref/ref/client/proc/MouseUp.md

 other procedures are simply available for completeness.

 The
-argument format for this verb is+
+argument format for this verb is:
 ```
  MouseUp(object as
 null\|atom in usr.client,\\ location as null\|turf\|text in
 usr.client,\\ control as text, params as text)
 ```

-Note+ In BYOND 3.5 this procedure took three different arguments:
+Note: In BYOND 3.5 this procedure took three different arguments:
 `location`, `icon_x`, and `icon_y`.
 Since `icon_x` and `icon_y` have
 been replaced, old code will need to be modified.
 Games compiled before this change will still work normally.